javimanotas/computer-graphics-visualization/AT-AT/README.md

 The image was split with inkscape into the corresponding top, front, back and side views.
 They can be found on `references/`.

+Some of the steps and dessign choices are explained in `report.txt`.